 The wings of a male cruiser butterfly are mostly an orange color, decorated with black patterns including a couple of eye spots.

 Cruiser butterflies have a wingspan that generally ranges from 7.5 to 8.2 centimetres (3 to 3.2 inches) in length.

 A female cruiser butterfly has a combination of yellow/orange, brown, black and white colored wings, and despite its difference in appearance to the male, it has similar black markings.Cruiser butterfly caterpillars are black and yellow to white in colour, and they have black branch like spikes down the back and sides of their body.

 The chrysalis of a cruiser butterfly reaches a length of 3 centimetres (1.2 inches), and is colored brown to green, while the caterpillar itself is a centimetre (0.4 inches) longer.

 Cruiser butterfly larvae feed primarily from the species of the passion flower family, while the butterflies feed on nectar from various flowers.

 Cruiser butterflies have a habit of congregating around collections of moist to wet soil, where they obtain nutrients from the liquid they consume there, and this phenomenon is known as ‘mud-puddling’.

-The eggs of a female cruiser butterfly varies from a white to brown color, with many small bumps on the exterior, and they are about 1.5 millimetres (0.06 inches) in height
+The eggs of a female cruiser butterfly vary from a white to brown color, with many small bumps on the exterior, and they are about 1.5 millimetres (0.06 inches) in height